 The Big Picture—Designing a Security Policy

 To design a security policy, the Information Systems Security Manager will likely gather and organize technical information about the company's mission, goals, and needs, as well as its existing security products and its ongoing programs and activities.
-He or she will also conduct risk analyses and assessments and then make sure there are solutions in place to mitigate those risks.
+He will also conduct risk analyses and assessments and then make sure there are solutions in place to mitigate those risks.

 This background work goes toward creating the organization's information security plans and policies.
 The Information Systems Security Manager helps identify the organization's current security infrastructure and define what kind of security must be designed and implemented in order to meet the organization's requirements.

 Then the manager oversees the rest of the security team members as they design and implement the solutions according to security requirements.

 Information Systems Security Managers provide guidance when it comes to analyzing and evaluating networks and security vulnerabilities, and managing security systems such as anti-virus, firewalls, patch management, intrusion detection, and encryption on a daily basis.

 The Information Systems Security Manager may be required to interact with and advise the organization's non-technical employees, such as during staff meetings, teleconferences, or other situations in which security issues need to be addressed.

 In the event of system disasters resulting in data loss, security managers are responsible for assisting with data recovery.

 An Information Systems Security Manager will typically require knowledge of several areas, including:

 - Security tools and programs that are currently available